Savith-02/VolumeBooster/README.md

 ## Usage

 1. After installation, you'll see the VolumeBooster icon in your Chrome toolbar
-2. Click the icon to enable/disable the volume booster
+2. Click the icon to open the popup
-3. Toggle the floating UI panel for easy access to volume controls
+3. Toggle the booster on/off using the switch
-4. Use the slider or preset buttons to adjust the volume multiplier
+4. Use the slider or preset buttons to adjust the volume level
-5. The status indicator shows whether the booster is active or inactive
+5. Click "Show/Hide Floating UI" for easy access to all controls
+6. For advanced sound quality settings, open the "Sound Quality Enhancer" section
+7. Choose content-specific presets for optimal sound (Music, Voice, Movie)

 ## Controls

-- **Slider**: Adjust volume from 1x to 5x
+- **Loudness Slider**: Adjust volume from 1x to 7x
-- **Preset Buttons**: Quickly set volume to common multipliers
+- **Quick Volume Presets**: Quickly set volume to Slight (1.5x), Medium (3x), Loud (5x), or Maximum (7x)
+- **Toggle Switch**: Turn the booster on/off with a single click
+- **Sound Quality Enhancer**:
+  - **Clarity Enhancer**: Makes quiet parts more audible without distorting loud parts
+  - **Anti-Distortion Shield**: Prevents crackling and harshness at high volumes
+  - **Content Presets**: Optimized settings for Music, Voice, and Movies
 - **Floating UI**:
   - Drag the header to reposition the panel
   - Click the × to close the panel
   - Shows real-time status and current volume level

+## Tips for Best Sound Quality

+- For extremely high volume levels (6-7x), use the "Extreme Boost" preset
+- Adjust the Clarity Level to make quiet sounds more audible
+- Increase Protection Strength if you hear distortion at high volumes
+- Different content types benefit from different settings:
+  - Music works best with moderate clarity and light protection
+  - Voice content benefits from high clarity and medium protection
+  - Movies sound best with balanced settings

 ## Technical Details

 The extension uses the Web Audio API to process and boost audio signals.
 It:

+- Uses a sophisticated audio processing chain with gain, compression, and limiting
 - Automatically detects and connects to audio/video elements
 - Monitors DOM changes for newly added media elements
 - Preserves audio quality while boosting volume